25 most desirable places to work in Australia

 "In addition to joining iconic companies, Aussies love to travel and working for an airline offers not only the opportunity to travel the world but also financial compensation and real opportunities for career development.

 The VIC Government rocketed into the top 10 as the second most attractive employer, placing in the top 10 for the first time.
-It ranked well with people in the 25-44 and 18-24 age bracket, thanks to job security, financial health and opportunities for career progression.
+It ranked well with people in the 25-44 and 18-24 age brackets, thanks to job security, financial health and opportunities for career progression.

 2. VIC Government